Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bears stats and trends

-- So far this season Chicago has two wins against the spread.
+- Thus far this season Chicago has two wins against the spread.

-- The Bears have yet to cover the spread this season when underdogs by 5.5 points or more.
+- This season, the Bears are winless against the spread when entering a game as an underdog of 5.5 points or more.

-- Chicago's games this season have hit the over on one of four set point totals (25%).

-- The Bears put up nine fewer points per game (16) than the Raiders surrender (25).
+- The Bears put up 16 points per game, nine fewer than the Raiders allow (25).

-- The Bears have turned the ball over four times this season, one more turnover than the Raiders have forced (3).
+- This season the Bears have turned the ball over four times, one more than the Raiders' takeaways (3).

 Home and road insights